FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 I HAVE READ THESE TICKET HOLDER TERMS AND CONDITIONS, AS WELL AS ITS WAIVER AND RELEASE, AND UNDERSTAND ITS CONTENTS.
 I ALSO UNDERSTAND THAT VOLUNTARILY PARTICIPATING IN THIS ACTIVITY.
 I UNDERSTAND THAT MY IP ADDRESS IS BEING RECORDED WITH EVERY CHECKOUT PROCESS AND BY SELECTING THE CONFIRMATION BOX NEXT TO THE TERMS AND CONDITIONS DURING THE CHECKOUT PROCESS, AND THAT BY SUBMITTING PAYMENT FOR ANY EVENT SERVICES/PRODUCTS, I EXPLICITLY AGREE TO THESE TICKET HOLDER TERMS AND CONDITIONS.

-This Exhibitor Agreement (the “Agreement”) is entered into by and between the Exhibitor, hereinafter referred to as “Exhibitor,” and the local production company located in the City, County, and State where the Event is being hosted, “Producer.”
+This Exhibitor Agreement (the “Agreement”) is entered into by and between the Exhibitor, hereinafter referred to as “Exhibitor,” and Rock the Fork Arizona, Inc., an Arizona corporation, hereinafter referred to as “Producer.”

 A. Exhibitor acknowledges and agrees to abide by all rules and regulations established by Producer, as outlined in this Agreement and in the Information Packet, which is made part of this Agreement by this reference.